 - 6 ounces tempered white chocolate for dipping

-Adjust oven rack to middle position and preheat oven to 350°F. Line a baking sheet with parchment paper.
+Adjust oven rack to middle position and preheat oven to 350°F (180°C).
+Line a baking sheet with parchment paper.

 Wet your hands.
 Take about 1/4-cup dough and form into a mounded ball.
 Use your thumb and forefinger to slightly pinch the tops, if desired.
 Place macaroon on baking sheet and repeat with remaining dough.
 Bake until macaroons are slightly golden on top, about 20 minutes.
 Let cool completely.

-For dipping: Set up a station for dipping with the cooled macaroons, parchment, bowl of tempered chocolate, and forks.
+For Dipping: Set up a station for dipping with cooled macaroons, parchment, bowl of tempered chocolate, and forks.
 Dip each macaroon into the chocolate, either by holding the top and partially submerging it, or rolling it in the chocolate using a fork.
-Shake off the excess over the bowl, then place the finished pieces on the parchment to set up in a cool dry place.
+Shake off excess over the bowl, then place finished pieces on parchment to set up in a cool dry place.

 Whisk, mixing bowl, parchment paper, baking sheet, double boiler